merlin-mallory/merlin-mallory/README.md

 - 📫 How to reach me **merlin.mallory.coder@gmail.com**

-- ⚡ Fun fact **I've spent the last 8 years working and studying in East Asia**
+- ⚡ Fun fact **I've spent the last 8 years working and studying in South Korea and Japan**

 <h3 align="left">Connect with me:</h3>
 <p align="left">